Buda Castle: tickets, tours, opening hours and more

 Matthias Church| ©bvi4092

-When we talk about visiting the Buda Castle, we usually include the neighborhood around it.
-In its streets, really interesting, you will see some of the most famous monuments of the city, without forgetting the great views of the Danube that can be seen from some of its viewpoints.
+When we talk about visiting the Buda Castle we usually include the neighborhood surrounding it.
+In its streets, really interesting, you will see some of the most famous monuments of the city, not to mention the great views of the Danube that can be seen from some of its viewpoints.

 • Fishermen's Bastion: possibly there is no better place to see the whole city from above.
 The building was built on an ancient fortress and you can admire seven towers symbolizing the seven chiefs of the Magyar tribes.
 You will also see a large statue of St. Stephen.